YangkaiRen/Kai_Profolio/README.md

 # [Project 1.
 Used car prices prediction contest project in Tianchi of Alibaba](https://github.com/YangkaiRen/used_car_DA)

-The project is based on the used car market and requires players to predict the transaction price of used cars.
-It is a typical regression problem.
-The total data volume exceeds 400k and contains 31 columns of variable information, 15 of which are anonymous variables.
-I use MSE(mean suqared erro) technology to evalueate models.

-For this project, My method uses mixed models (LGMB and CatBoost) based on EDA, preprocessing, and feature engineering. utlized GridsearchCV to optimize.
-Finally, I choose Weighted arithmetic mean to be my ensemble method.

-Experiments show that my method outperforms most approaches.
-I achieved top 3% ranking.
+*	Used python to program the advanced Machine Learning technology on used car market data from Alibaba (400k data and 15 anonymous’ variables)
+*	Used mixed models (LGMBRegressor and CatBoostRegressor) based on EDA, preprocessing, and feature engineering to build a regression algorithm model and achieve the 439.83 MAE on the test data (top 3% in 12912 competing teams).
+*	Utilized target encoding and feature crossing technology to create new features and select important features by embedding
+*	Optimized LGBMRegressor and CatBoostRegressor using GridsearchCV to reach the best model

 # [Project 2.
 Machine Learning Analysis on Census Bureau Dataset](https://github.com/YangkaiRen/Census-Bureau)

-The Census Dataset is collected from UCI Machine Learning Repository.
-The goal of the dataset is to train a binary classifier to predict the income.
-The total data volume is 50k instances and 14 attributes.
-None anonymous varibles in it.
-Confusion matrix and accuracy score is the evalueate technology for model.
+*	Developed Machine Learning technology on Census Bureau Dataset(50k data)
+*	Used Filter method to select a subset of features by the correlation between features and class label.
+*	Used Ensemble method to generate a classification algorithm from different machine learning classifiers(KNN, Naïve Bays, Logistic Regression) to classify test dataset
+*	Utilized confusion Matrix and accuracy score to evaluate machine learning classifier accuracy achieve 85.2%.

-For this question.
-I developed an ML pipeline to automate the iterative processes of data transformation and building estimators.
-I write my own custom transformer which will select the corresponding attributes for my pipline.
-So the pipelines offer efficient methods to automatically apply to preprocess and feature engineering to numerical and category features.
+*	Create an ML pipeline to automate the iterative processes of data transformation and building estimators

-Finally, I bulided the Logistic Regression classifier to classify the income of data.
-The model was able to get the to predict the income with 85.2 accuracy after minimal tuning.
+*	The pipelines offer efficient methods to apply to transform numerical and category features automatically.